CyberCookieDev/CyberCookieDev/README.md

 ## About Me

-I'm a passionate Python programmer who creates projects solving everyday problems, aiming to build a project portfolio.
+I'm a Python programmer who creates projects solving everyday problems, aiming to build a project portfolio.

 - **Passionate about:** Python and tinkering with software.
 - **Learning:** Web Development, creating user interfaces.